 We’ve yet agreed to pay for utilities for any vacation homes.
-We feel these cost should be included in the rental.
+We feel these costs should be included in the rental.
 On the few occasions we were asked to pay the costs for utilities at the time of booking, we’ve always “negotiated” the cost of electricity/water/cable TV/Wi-Fi be included in the rent.

 |Beautiful rows of grapes.|

 Last night, when we began watching season four of Game of Thrones, we wrapped ourselves in extra blankets to stay warm.
-We’d signed up for a one month free trial of HBO (through Amazon) during which we’ll have watched the entire six seasons of Game of Thrones and season one of The Young Pope.
+We’d signed up for a one-month free trial of HBO (through Amazon), during which we’ll have watched the entire six seasons of Game of Thrones and season one of The Young Pope.

 |Bottles of wine ready for customers to take home.|

 Tomorrow, regardless of the weather, we’re heading out for more photos and grocery shopping.
-With a little over two weeks remaining until we fly to Sydney for the upcoming cruise, we’re beginning to wind down using the foods we have on hand.
+With over two weeks remaining until we fly to Sydney for the upcoming cruise, we’re beginning to wind down using the foods we have on hand.